Welcome to

 Our Story

-RAINMAKER Gallery was first established in Manchester in 1991 as a space for Native American Indian artists to represent themselves as unique and creative individuals with an artistic message relevant to us all…
+RAINMAKER Gallery was first established in Manchester in 1991 as a space for Native American Indigenous artists to represent themselves as unique and creative individuals with an artistic message relevant to us all…